 Golf Course Roughs Mixture

 A mixture with a wider range of grasses can be used off the fairway.
-This mixture of seeds will create more biodiversity as well as a distinct area defining the gold course.
+This mixture of seeds will create more biodiversity as well as a distinct area defining the golf course.

 |Contents per Kg||%||kg|